Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees: Reconstructing random walks from local times

 In this section, we study the reconstruction of random walks from local times.
 Roughly speaking, conditioning on the local times, the embedded discrete-time random walk should be biased to those paths that are more likely to fulfill the desired local times.
 The goal is to understand such bias implied in the local times.

-In Subsection~\ref{sec:reconstruction-set-up}, we set up the general framework for the study of the conditioned measure of embedded walks given local times and demonstrate a connection to enumeration of Eulerian circuits.
-In Subsection~\ref{sec:thinpoints}, we focus on the number of visits to a certain vertex and give an upper bound assuming a small local time at this vertex as well as its neighbors.
-Subsection~\ref{sec:sprinkling} contains a sprinkling argument which, together with results obtained in Section~\ref{sec:detection}, proves the Theorem~\ref{thm-tau-cov}.
+In Section \ref{secreconstruction-set-up}, we set up the general framework for the study of the conditioned measure of embedded walks given local times and demonstrate a connection to enumeration of Eulerian circuits.
+In Section \ref{secthinpoints}, we focus on the number of visits to a certain vertex, and give an upper bound assuming a small local time at this vertex as well as its neighbors.
+Section \ref{secsprinkling} contains a sprinkling argument which, together with results obtained in Section \ref{secdetection}, proves the Theorem \ref{thm-tau-cov}.